dansomething/coc-java-debug/README.md

 Install the [Vimspector](https://github.com/puremourning/vimspector#installation) plugin for Vim.

 Add a `.vimspector.json` file in the root directory of your Java project with the following contents.
+Note, don't change `"${AdapterPort}"`.
+See issue #3 for an explanation of how this port value works.

     {
       "adapters": {